-Fixation Brewing Company puts a heavy focus (or, fixation) on brewing the very best IPAs.
-A few award wins since its founding in 2015 and we’d say the team has certainly managed what it set out to do.
+Fixation Brewing puts a heavy focus (or, fixation) on brewing the very best IPAs.
+Having won a few award since its founding in 2015, we’d say the team has certainly managed what it set out to do.
 A visit to what Fixation refers to as “The Incubator” will allow you to sample the varieties, meaning you can really decipher what it is that makes a West Coast IPA different from a Session IPA, for example.
 If you’re hungry, Red Sparrow Pizza, located next door to the venue, will be on hand to deliver.

 Temple Brewing Co.